Aviation Archaeology Folklore and Urban Legends

 We are firm believers that almost all folklore and urban

 legend type stories have a kernel of fact.
-Stories may
+Stories may become

-disposals of aircraft remains.
+aircraft remains.

 Have you heard any stories of lost aircraft like the ones

 mentioned above?
-Can you provide further information about
+Can you provide further information about the

-the incidents we have listed?
+incidents we have listed? email

-email us or visit the
+us or visit the Aviation

-Aviation Archaeology Forum.
+Archaeology Forum.

 A lake or gravel pit somewhere in Essex